 73. Nevertheless the primary target group of the project is the dekhkan small scale farmers, given that they are the most directly vulnerable to climatic shockssuch as drought as well as having few good options in the face of longer term aridification.
 Specifically, the project will introduce and promote the use of options such as moisture conservation practices in-field (Output 2.1, including for fodder production), water saving irrigation practices in-field (Output 2.2) and affordable greenhouse production using nationally manufactured drip irrigation (Output 2.3).
-Finally, the upscaling potential and sustainability of these capacity building and small scale infrastructural investments will be facilitated through the promotion of a legal and regulatory framework which supports agronomic practices which will have been proven over the seven year life of the project to be cost effective and beneficial in terms of direct and indirect adaptation effects (Output 2.4).The of dekhan farmers (of which 1,199 as legal entities) on47,095 hectares of land in Uzbekistan.
+Finally, the upscaling potential and sustainability of these capacity building and small scale infrastructural investments will be facilitated through the promotion of a legal and regulatory framework which supports agronomic practices which will have been proven over the seven year life of the project to be cost effective and beneficial in terms of direct and indirect adaptation effects (Output 2.4).
+The project will promote carefully selected agronomic, soil and water conservation measures constitute conservation agriculture (Output 2.1) and these same principles also have strong adaptation benefits under a scenario of reduced average rainfall but likely more intensive and therefore erosive rain events:

+&lt;sup>13Based on the official data indicated in the Statistics Bulletin on dekhan farmers as of the 1 January 2011, there are 232,246 of dekhan farmers (of which 1,199 as legal entities) on47,095 hectares of land in Uzbekistan.
 In Karakalpakstan, (The Ministry of Economy of Karakalpakstan) there are 45,369 dekhan farms covering 228,928 hectares of lands as of 2011.